kxcontrib/gbaker/contrib/gbaker/readme.txt

 its own file, with the convention that the name begins with 'd' to remind the reader that the content starts with \d.

 The import of dependent q contexts is NOT defined in the files.
+This allows loading all the scripts by starting a q process in the library directory:

+	s64/q /path/to/library

-To do this I use Simon Gardner's template:
+To do explict loading I use Simon Gardner's template:

 	if [not @ [value; ".context.someboolean"; 0b]; value "\\l dcontext.q"]